joeclark-phd/granite/plan/docker.md

 # Use of Docker

-Docker is a new tool for me and I am exploring ways it can be used to simplify building, testing, deployment, etc.
+Docker is a new tool for me and I am exploring ways it can be used to simplify building, testing, deployment, etc.  There are three main ways I want to be able to run the app:

-## TL/DR: How to run the app and database locally with Docker

-First, spin up a database in a background container:
+1. Running the classes from my IDE, not from a container, and connecting to a database running on localhost.
+Database connection info is stored in a configuration file such as `application-dev.yml`.
+2. Running the app in a container, connecting to a database of my choice, passing in the connection info via environment variables in the `docker run` commmand.
+The database may live in a container or may not, and the app shouldn't need to know.
+This can be used for local testing or for production deployments, since the secret connection info is never stored in source code.
+3. Spinning up a fresh database and a fresh app in containers at the same time; this would be for testing and continuous integration.

+## Quick Start

+### Spin up an instance of the database with test data on your local machine

+This is necessary for the first two usage cases listed above.

     docker container run -d -p 5432:5432 --name myGraniteDB joeclark77/granite-db:latest

-Now, spin up an application in a container, *linking* it to the database container and setting the database connection info via environment variables
+By the way, if you want to log into the database console with `psql` to do some customization or just take a look around, do this:

+    docker exec -it myGraniteDB psql -U granite

+### Launch the app from an IDE

+In IntelliJ IDEA, create a **Run Configuration** that identifies `net.joeclark.webapps.granite.Application` as the **main class**, and adds this **program argument**: `--spring.profiles.active=dev`.
+That'll tell it to load the connection info from `application-dev.yml` which points to a database at `localhost:5432`.

+Now you can point your browser at localhost:8080 and use the application.
+Two users are initialized by default: `admin` with password `super` and SUPER privileges, and `joe` with password `pass` and AGENT privileges.

+### Launch a containerized instance of the app

+You tell the container where the database is by passing in environment variables.
+In this case I'm connecting to my local instance.
+For Docker, "`localhost`" refers to the container, not the host machine, so you substitute "**`host.docker.internal`**" to point a URL at the host machine's ports:

-    docker container run -p 8080:8080 --link myGraniteDB:myGraniteDB -e POSTGRES_DB_URL='jdbc:postgresql://myGraniteDB:5432/granite'
+    docker container run -p 8080:8080
+      -e POSTGRES_DB_URL='jdbc:postgresql://host.docker.internal:5432/granite'
       -e POSTGRES_DB_USERNAME='granite'
       -e POSTGRES_DB_PASSWORD='test'
       joeclark77/granite:latest

-## TL/DR: How to run the app with Docker (DB and app in a Docker network)
+As above, you can point the browser at localhost:8080 to log in.
+Or alter the `-p` argument to publish the app on a different port, for example `-p 80:8080` will allow you to access the app at localhost:80.

+### Launch fresh containers of the database and app together

 First, create a network for the database container and application container to be able to see each other.
 You only need to do this once:

     docker network create -d bridge --subnet 192.168.0.0/24 --gateway 192.168.0.1 mynet

-Next, spin up a database in a background container:
+Then, spin up a database container in the custom network:

-    docker container run -d -p 5432:5432 --net=mynet --name myGraniteDB joeclark77/granite-db:latest
+    docker container run -d --net=mynet --name myGraniteDB joeclark77/granite-db:latest

 Now, spin up the application in a container:
-**This doesn't work at present because I've changed the default `application.yml` to look for database connection info in environment variables.
-You need to tell the container to start with `application-test.yml` and I haven't figured that out yet.**

-    docker container run -p 8080:8080 --net=mynet joeclark77/granite:latest
+    docker container run --net=mynet -p 8080:8080

-Now you can point your browser at localhost:8080 and use the application.
-Two users are initialized by default: `admin` with password `super` and SUPER privileges, and `joe` with password `pass` and AGENT privileges.

-If you want to log into the database console with `psql`, do this:

-    docker exec -it myGraniteDB psql -U granite
+      -e SPRING_PROFILES_ACTIVE='test'
+      joeclark77/granite:latest

+This too can be accessed at localhost:8080, or you can publish it to a different port, as noted above.

+**Note: I think this use case could be better implemented using Docker Compose or something.
+I'll work on learning that tool soon.**

 ## Current uses of Docker